hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 * Trusted Execution Environment (TEE): The isolated secure environment in which programs run in encrypted memory, unreadable even by privileged users or system processes.
 FPC chaincodes run in TEEs.

-* Enclave: The TEE technology used for the initial release of FPC will be Intel SGX.
+* Enclave: The TEE technology used for the initial release of FPC will be Intel&reg; SGX.
 In SGX terminology a TEE is called an _enclave_.
 In this document and in general, the terms TEE and Enclave are considered interchangeable.
-Intel SGX is the first TEE technology supported as, to date, it is the only TEE with mature support for remote attestation as required by the FPC integrity architecture.
+Intel&reg; SGX is the first TEE technology supported as, to date, it is the only TEE with mature support for remote attestation as required by the FPC integrity architecture.
 However, our architecture is generic enough to also allow other implementations based on AMD SEV-SNP, ARM TrustZone, or other TEEs.

-Note on Terminology: The current feature naming scheme includes several elements that originated in Intel SGX and therefore use the formerly proprietary term Enclave rather than TEE.
+Note on Terminology: The current feature naming scheme includes several elements that originated in Intel&reg; SGX and therefore use the formerly proprietary term Enclave rather than TEE.
 Earlier versions of this RFC stated an aim to replace the term Enclave with TEE, but since then the two terms have come to be accepted as interchangeable.
 We therefore decided not to try to expunge the term, but to use it as the industry has begun to do, to refer to various TEEs.
 The project team currently participates in the new Confidential Computing Consortium which aims to promote standards for deployment of workloads across TEEs/Enclaves, and we intend to align with their terminology as it evolves.